 The Jim Thompson House is a museum in central Bangkok.
 Jim Thompson was responsible for transforming the silk industry in Thailand, earning him the ‘Order of the White Elephant’.

-Khao San Road was make famous by Leonardo DiCaprio in the ‘the beach’.
+Khao San Road was made famous by Leonardo DiCaprio in ‘the beach’.

 During the day, the road is buzzing with stalls, tour operators, and bars/cafes, while at night it’s the food and nightlife.

-In Bangkok there is loads of shopping centers or shopping malls.
-Shopping malls sell everything from clothes, electrics to food.
+In Bangkok, there are loads of shopping centers or shopping malls.
+Shopping malls sell everything from clothes, and electricity to food.

-Here is some of the malls to visit.
+Here are some of the malls to visit.

 Simply be vigilant when out exploring the city.